 Come join us on Friday, June 29th from 6:00 to 8:30 PM at the Fermentorium Brewery & Tasting Room in Cedarburg.
 The Fermentorium is Cedarburg’s premier brewery, handcrafting dozens of great beers and is located at 7481 State Road 60, Cedarburg, Wisconsin 53012.

 Celebrate with Chris and help her meet her June filing fundraising goals.
 We will form teams of four and vie for fun prizes and bragging rights as we test our general knowledge.
 Bring a snack to share if you like.
-Since this is a fundraiser to help Chris’ team get the word out to all of AD 60, the recommended donation is $20 (please make checks payable to Chris Rahlf for Assembly or donate online at Act Blue ) Please RSVP by emailing us at [email protected] or by clicking here to access our Facebook even
+Since this is a fundraiser to help Chris’ team get the word out to all of AD 60, the recommended donation is $20 (please make checks payable to Chris Rahlf for Assembly or donate online at Act Blue ) Please RSVP by emailing us at [email protected] or by clicking here to access our Facebook event

 Reception for Josh Kaul for Attorney General, 4:30 pm - 6 pm